Xkonti/axios-service-base-ts/README.md

-# Simple TS npm package template
+# Axios service base for TypeScript

-This is a **very** simple template for creating npm packages using typescript.
+A base class for API services using Axios.